-Manulife IM does not engage in the practice of "empty voting" (a term embracing a variety of factual circumstances that result in a partial, or total, separation of the right to vote at a shareholders meeting from beneficial ownership of the shares on the meeting date).
-Manulife IM prohibits investment managers from creating large hedge positions solely to gain the vote while avoiding economic exposure to the market.
-Manulife IM will not knowingly vote borrowed shares (for example, shares borrowed for short sales and hedging transactions).
+Manulife IM does not engage in the practice of empty voting.6 Manulife IM advisory affiliates are prohibited from creating large hedge positions solely to gain the vote while avoiding economic exposure to the market.
+Manulife IM will not knowingly vote borrowed shares (shares borrowed for short sales and hedging transactions).